 Clip-on lights are simple to use and easy to attach to your smartphone.
 As the name implies, you just clip it on to your phone.
 There is a litany of inexpensive lighting choices out there, but will they help your portraits stand out from the crowd?
 Probably not.

-A more professional option like the Aputure AL-M9, however, is a great way to combine your light source with your tripod.
+A more professional option like the Aputure AL-M9, however, is a great way to combine your light source with your tripod as it comes with an adapter so that you can attach the two.
 By purchasing this external flash, you’ll start to build a rig that looks professional and performs that way too.
-With nine different options for lighting, the Aputure
+With nine different options for lighting, the Aputure is going to be able to handle the majority of your basic needs.

 In attaching your light source to your smartphone tripod, you also won’t need to haul around extraneous gear.
 The cumbersome nature of photography equipment is worth noting because one of the major pros associated with mobile phone photography is its mobility compared to traditional photography.